newkitlabs/sap_create_vm/roles/sap_create_vm/README.md

 # sap_create_vm

-Use this role to create a virtual machine on an Red Hat OpenShift Virtualization (OCPv) platform.
+Use this role to create a virtual machine ready for SAP workloads (e.g. HANA, Netweaver) on an Red Hat OpenShift Virtualization (OCPv) platform.
+Note that there is no official support statement from SAP regarding this VMs.

 ## Requirements